SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 \subsection{Recombination Clumping Factor}

 As mentioned in Section \ref{sec:balance}, instead of assuming a constant recombination coefficient, it is more accurate to take the spatial variation of $\alpha$ into account when calculating the recombination clumping factor.
 Hence, we also calculated $C_{\text{R}}$ defined in Equation \ref{eq: Ceff} from our three simulations and we provide our results and fits here.
-In our calculation, one slight difference from the definition in Equation \ref{eq: Ceff} is that instead of using $\langle \alpha \rangle$ in the denominator, we choose a fiducial value of $\alpha = \alpha_{\rm{B}}(2\times 10^4K)$, such that our recombination clumping factor is defined as:
+In our calculation, one slight difference from the definition in Equation \ref{eq: Ceff} is that instead of using $\langle \alpha \rangle$ in the denominator, we choose a fiducial value of $\alpha = \alpha_{\rm{B}}(2\times 10^4K)$, such that our renormalized recombination clumping factor $C_{\rm rec}$ is defined as:

-In practice, this is only a matter of normalization, and we find it more convenient to choose a widely used value.
-The readers can easily rescale $C_\text{R}$ differently if they want.
+In practice, this is only a matter of multiplication by a constant, and we find it more convenient to choose a widely used value.
+The readers can easily rescale $C_\text{rec}$ differently if they want.

-Figure \ref{fig:ceff} shows our measurements of $C_{\text{R}}$ from the RadHydro simulations.
+Figure \ref{fig:ceff} and Figure \ref{fig:ceff_rho} shows our measurements of $C_{\text{rec}}$ from the RadHydro simulations, for three simulations and three density cuts respectively.
+Same as $C_{\text{HII}}$, we also plot the uncertainty estimation from resolution effects with the shaded bands.
 The general trend and magnitude resembles the ionized hydrogen clumping factor.
 Therefore, we use the same functional form (Equation \ref{eq:cHII_fit}) as in $C_\text{HII}$ to fit the recombination clumping factor:

 where $\alpha(z) = \alpha_0+\alpha_1(z-8)$, and $C_0$, $\alpha_0$, $\alpha_1$ and $\beta_0$ are parameters we want to optimize.